 The Career Center and the Transfer Center both offer workshops for students which are not listed in the Schedule of Classes.
 In addition both the Career Center and the Transfer Center are asked to participate in Outreach events.
-There is a strong need for a permanent staff person who can create attractive materials and who is familiar with Adobe programs to market Career Center workshops in the form of flyers, web pages and online announcements in addition to providing administrative support for the online job board.
+There is a strong need for a permanent staff person who can create attractive materials and who is familiar with Adobe programs to market Career Center workshops in the form of flyers, web pages and online announcements in addition to providing administrative support for student time sheet tracking and production and the online job board.

 Pro: Same types of job duties.
 The Transfer Center Admin already oversees the front reception for both areas and supervises the student workers.
 Both area services are related to student retention and completion, counseling and academic programs.

-Con: Currently there is a different reporting structure.
-The Transfer Center reports to Counseling and the Career Center reports to CalWORKs.
+Con: Currently there is a different reporting structure between CDS/Student Employment and the Transfer Center Admin.
+The Transfer Center Admin reports to Transfer Center Coordinator (faculty) but is supervised by the Director, Career Development Services; the Career Center.
 It's generally not considered healthy for an employee to have more than one supervisor assigning work.
 It can cause confusion and reduced productivity.